Ann Sheetal

-Ann Sheetal is an Indian model and actress, who works in the Malayalam and Tamil film industry.
+Ann Sheetal is an Indian model and actress, who works in the Malayalam and Tamil film industries.

 Career

 She made her debut as Rosy in Prithviraj's Malayalam film Ezra.
 She played the lead role as the heroine in a Malayalam love based film Ishq in 2019.
 She also acted in Tamil action crime-thriller film Kaalidas written and directed by Sri Senthil.